 Here’s what you do.
 Print up several copies of this page and put a big check mark by your magnesium deficiency factors.
-Start taking magnesium.
+Start taking ReMag.
 In a few weeks pull out a fresh sheet and mark it up.
 Compare both.
-If you still have many symptoms remaining, increase your magnesium.
+If you still have many symptoms remaining, increase your magnesium intake.

 |2.
 Anger||a.
 Carbohydrates||a.
 Cramps|